The Hidden Power of Words in Mental Health

-“Weakness”, “disorder”, “abnormal”, “broken”, “mental illness” are just some of the common words used to describe behaviour, thoughts, and feelings that lie outside the norm in our society.
-As much as this language can benefit us such as labelling behavior that can be dangerous, I feel little attention is given to the negative side effects of pathologizing language and how it can help to create mental health stigma.
+“Weakness”, “disorder”, “abnormal”, “broken”, “mental illness” are some of the common words used to describe behaviour, thoughts, and feelings that lie outside the norms in our society.
+As much as this language can benefit us such as labelling behaviour that can be dangerous, I feel little attention is given to the negative side effects of pathologizing language and how it can help to create mental health stigma.

 What is pathologizing language?